nhawkes/LogstashConfigCreate/README.md

 ##User Instructions
 This program generates a file from a series of branches, each containing various filters.
-Run `ruby main.rb YOURLOGFILE` to start the step by step
+Run `ruby main.rb YOURLOGFILE` to run the program
 The program follows a hierarchical structure where typeing 'next' will usually take you back.

 Logfiles are represented in a similar manner to probability trees.